by Lisa Fuller | Feb 27, 2023 | Communication, Connection & Love, Feelings & Emotions, General, Parenting, Self-regulation, teenager

 Can you relate to this story?
 Do you have questions?
 It’s so supportive to know we are not alone!
 Please share in the comment below.

 ***.
-I’m offering an in-person 7-week parenting series in the East Bay beginning March 21 and an 8-week Writing Circle, via Zoom, beginning March 24.
+I’m offering an in-person (Sept12) and via Zoom (Sept 14) 7-week parenting series in the East Bay beginning Sept12 and and two 8-week Writing Circles, via Zoom, beginning August 25 & 29.

 By Kelly Bartlett